kaidez/kaidez.com/_drafts/2015-02-18-ajax-tutorial.md

   $("#isLoadedTarget").html("<p>The articleName.html file has loaded...check the console for a message returned by the statusCode property!!!</p>");
 }
 {% endprism %}
-You can use `$.ajax()` either with or without passing parameters to it.
+You can use `$.ajax` either with or without passing parameters to it.
 If you do pass parameters, you can pass more than one using a configurable object.

 We've created a configurable object be setting three options:

-1.  url: Defines which file is being loaded into the page via AJAX.
+1.  url: defined which file is being loaded into the page via AJAX.
 This example loaded in the "articleName.html" file.
-2.  success: Defines what to do if the request for the file succeeds.
+2.  success: defined what to do if the request for the file succeeds.
 This example would run a function called `isLoaded`.
-3.  statusCode: Defines what to do when a certain server status code has been called.
+3.  statusCode: defined what to do when a certain server status code has been called.
 This example sent a message to the browser console when the server gets to a 200 status.

-`.ajax()` is chained to the `.done()` method, so it will run next. `.done()` is discussed later when we look at jQuery Promises and deferreds but for now, understand  that `.done()` is a essentially a callback function that ran after `.ajax()` did everything it was supposed to do.
+We chained `.ajax`to the `.done` method, so it will run next. `.done` is discussed later when we look at [jQuery Promises and Deferreds](#jqxhr-promises-deferreds "Read about Promises and Deferreds in AJAX") but for now, understand  that `.done` is a a callback function that ran after `.ajax` did everything it was supposed to do.

-`.done()` had its own callback function and for it, we passed a parameter of "data" to it. "data" represents all the options configured in `.ajax()`, including the value of the "url" option.
+`.done` had its own callback function and for it, we passed a parameter of "data" to it. "data" represents all the options configured in `.ajax`, including the value of the "url" option.

-The callback used the `html()` method to load "articleName.html" into `<div id="textTarget">` like it did before except this time, we passed the "data" parameter to `.html()` instead of the file name. `.done()` is smart enough to understand that it needs to look at the "url" value to find out what content needs to be loaded in.
+The callback used the `html` method to load "articleName.html" into `<div id="textTarget">` like it did before except this time, we passed the "data" parameter to `.html` instead of the file name. `.done` is smart enough to understand that it needs to look at the "url" value to find out what content needs to be loaded in.
 <a name="ajax-shorthand"></a>
 <h4 class="h4-guide">jQuery AJAX Shorthand methods</h4>
-`$.ajax()` is powerful, but not needed for every project.
+`$.ajax` is powerful, but not needed for every project.
 According to <a href="http://api.jquery.com/jQuery.ajax/" target="blank" title="Read the jQuery.ajax documentation">the current version of the $.ajax documentation</a>:

 > *"The `$.ajax()` function underlies all Ajax requests sent by jQuery.
 It is often unnecessary to directly call this function, as several higher-level alternatives like `$.get()` and `.load()` are available and are easier to use.
 If less common options are required, though, `$.ajax()` can be used more flexibly."*

 In jQuery, these higher-level functions are commonly referred to as "[shorthand methods](http://api.jquery.com/category/ajax/shorthand-methods/ "Read more about jQuery AJAX shorthand methods")."
-All of them use core `.ajax()` method internally.
+All of them use core `.ajax` method internally.

 jQuery currently offers five AJAX shorthand methods:

-1. `.load()`
+1. `.load`
-2. `jQuery.get()`
+2. `jQuery.get`
-3. `jQuery.getJSON()`
+3. `jQuery.getJSON`
-4. `jQuery.getScript()`
+4. `jQuery.getScript`
-5. `jQuery.post()`
+5. `jQuery.post`

-`jQuery.post()` deals with server interaction, which is beyond the scope of this guide, so it won't be discussed here.
+`jQuery.post` deals with server interaction, which is beyond the scope of this guide, so it won't be discussed here.
 <a name="jquery-load"></a>
 <h5 class="h5-guide">.load: the easiest way to use AJAX with jQuery</h5>
-If you want to use jQuery to load in file with AJAX like we've been doing, the `.load()` function is the easiest way to do this.
+If you want to use jQuery to load in file with AJAX like we've been doing, the `.load` function is the easiest way to do this.
 This is the jQuery version of <a href="#readystatechange" title="Read the "onreadystatechange section of this article">a JavaScript sample we looked at earlier.

 <a href="/samples/ajax-tutorial-samples/sample10/" target="blank">View the example</a>:
 {% prism markup %}